Acknowledgement of receipt and understanding of Gold Speech Policies

 Gold Speech requires payment at the time of session or in advance.
-Payment methods include credit card, check or cash.
+Payment methods are credit card or check.
 Your individual therapist handles the clinical aspects of treatment and should not be asked to manage payments.
 Dawn will send you more information once you are ready to be scheduled.

-At the end of every month, Gold Speech can generate a customized superbill, which serves as a receipt/paid invoice that clients can use to submit to insurance for reimbursement.
-Gold Speech does not work with insurance companies directly on reimbursement, but we are happy to return a quick phone call or send any piece of information they need.
-If insurance requires reports such as treatment plans or progress summaries, the client is charged a fee based on time for write-up.
-Refer to the Pricing and Payment page for complete information about reimbursement of services.
+If you requested a statement to submit to your insurance for reimbursement, Gold Speech will generate a customized monthly superbill, which serves as a receipt/paid invoice.
+You will receive this within one week of the following month via email.
+The superbill contains the necessary billing and diagnostic codes required by insurance companies to reimburse out-of-network providers.
+Gold Speech does not work with insurance companies directly, but we are happy to return a quick phone call or send any piece of information they need.
+If your insurance requires reports such as treatment plans or progress summaries, we charge a fee based on time for write-up.
+Refer to the Pricing and Payment page for more information.

 Clients may arrange for group sessions to take place.
 Small groups have the advantages of peer modeling, fun social dynamics, economic savings, and time savings in the case of paired siblings.
 If a group member cancels on a specific day, causing only one member of the group to remain, the family can elect either a shorter treatment session for that day or the full fee for an individual session of the same length.